dpsiu/Shopping-Cart/README.md

 - State Management
 - Component Structure

-## ToDo
+## With more time, I would...
-- Create mobile UX
+- Create a curated mobile UX
-- Cross-reference WCAG
+- Create a light/Dark mode
+- Implement a Filter feature to search by categories such as "tops, bottoms, accessories" etc.